Mehdi0Mirzaei/List-product-excluding-duplicates/README.md

-# List-product-excluding-duplicates
+### List-product-excluding-duplicates
-This is challenge question.
+## This is challenge question.
+#  List product excluding duplicates.